 The BBC’s archived Learning Zone page on the end of the war has loads of ideas and activities too.

 And if you still need more, head to the Guardian’s How to Teach…VE Day page for a whole bunch of resource links.

 This differentiated card sort exercise lets students identify and connect the steps that led from the armistice to the start of the Second World War.

 Bev Forrest explains why it’s essential we educate primary children about the Holocaust and discusses how much young children need to know to create a better foundation of learning for studying the topic further in secondary school.

 Also check out the wealth of classroom materials at the Centre for Holocaust Education.

 What did the British find when they entered Belsen concentration camp?
 Belsen (full name Bergen-Belsen) was set up in 1943.
 It was never used as a death-camp, but was still a place of unbelievable horrors and brutality.

 Towards the end of the war, thousands of Jews had been evacuated from camps in eastern Europe and marched west to avoid the advancing Soviet army.
 There were 40,000 prisoners at Belsen in April 1945, many dying each day, as well as thousands who had recently died and had not been buried.

 The outside world knew of the camps even before the war, but took little notice of reports of what they were like.
 Thus when Allied soldiers began to advance into Germany at the end of the war and discovered the camps, they were deeply shocked by the conditions.
-These documents record what the British soldiers found, and how they responded.
+These documents from the National Archives record what the British soldiers found, and how they responded.